Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 new fireplace 2

-The fireplace below has a Starfire base glass with Copper Ruby Red Topper on top and 2 lbs of Ice Ice Ice on top.
+The fireplace below has a Starfire Base Glass with Copper Ruby Red Topper on top and 2 lbs of Ice Ice Ice Topper on top.

 cheryl 1